onlydustxyz/binary-erc1155/README.md

 This implementation is based on the [OpenZeppelin ERC1155 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC1155/ERC1155.sol) and takes advantage of the binary aspect to reduce operations' gas cost.

+## Limitations

+Due to the internal storage structure, the total number of different token types is limited to 256.

 # Installation

 ## Requirements